Best Of16 min read

 Pros:

-• Lightning-fast task entry — the best in any PM tool
+• Lightning-fast task entry — genuinely the best in any PM tool

 • Beautiful, minimal interface that doesn't distract

-• Excellent cross-platform experience (web, desktop, mobile, browser extensions)
+• Excellent experience across web, desktop, mobile, and browser extensions

 • Very affordable Pro plan